 LOOKING TO THE FUTURE

-Notwithstanding the challenges of 2015 and an exceptional set of results which do not do SCISYS justice in respect of its current run rate or its prospects, the key elements of the Group’s strategy remain unchanged.
-We continue to focus on revenue growth, margin improvement, management and control of risk and succession planning.
+The key elements of the Group’s strategy remain unchanged.
+We continue to focus on balanced revenue growth and margin improvement, as well as management/control of risk and succession planning.